-Next we make a detour to the Italian part of Switzerland.
-Lake Maggiore is only one fifth on Swiss soil and has a total area of 212 km².
+Next we make a detour to the Italian part of Switzerland, to Ticino.
+Only one fifth of Lake Maggiore is on Swiss soil and the total area is 212 km².
 So the part in Switzerland is about 42 km².

-Although it is mainly on Italian soil, the lake is a strong magnet for the inhabitants of Ticino, but also for visitors from all over Switzerland.
+Although it lies mainly on Italian soil, the lake is a strong magnet for the inhabitants of Ticino.
+But also for visitors from all over Switzerland.

 In particular, the towns of Locarno and Ascona offer a high quality of stay and attract people in droves.
 Since Ticino has a much milder climate than the rest of Switzerland, Lake Maggiore is a pleasant swimming destination even in early summer.

 The Brissago Islands - two heavily wooded natural paradises in Lake Maggiore - can be reached by boat from Porto Ronco.
 Or with some stamina and strong legs even by pedalo.

 According to an agreement, Italy is responsible for passenger navigation on Lake Maggiore.
 On the whole lake there are ships of the company Navigazione del Lago Maggiore.

 With a size of 40 km², Lake Biel in the Three-Lakes Region is the eighth largest lake in Switzerland.
 Particularly idyllic are the vineyards on its northern shore and St. Peter's Island.
 Strictly speaking, this island is not an island (anymore), but a peninsula that juts out about 5 km into Lake Biel